Who watched last night’s (28th July 2009) Property Snakes & Ladders (Series 7 Episode 8)?

 This is what they did HALF right…

-- listened to Beeny about splitting the house into flats, when it was too late (so they only get half a point here)
+- they eventually managed to take on board Beeny’s advice about splitting the house into flats, but… when it was too late (so they only get half a point here)

 It’s not too late to watch it